Pakistani top court rejects bid to bar opposition leader Imran Khan

 A lawmaker from Sharif’s ruling party filed a separate complaint late last year alleging Khan and PTI secretary general Jahangir Tareen owned offshore companies and had not disclosed their assets.

-PTI spokesman Naeem Ul Haq said the party was disappointed with that judgement.
-Tareen himself was not immediately available for comment.
+PTI spokesman Naeem Ul Haq said the party was disappointed with the judgement on Tareen.

-“I gave 60 documents to the Supreme Court ...
-Nawaz Sharif, took 300 billion rupees out of this country which he has to answer for ... and for that he produced only one document,” Khan said at a press briefing after the verdict was announced.

-A senior PML-N leader, Miftah Ismial, told Reuters the party questioned details of the court’s ruling, but accepted it as final.
+A senior PML-N leader, Miftah Ismial, told Reuters the party accepted Friday’s Supreme Court decision as final.

+“However, not being a lawyer I don’t follow how Imran Khan was not considered an owner of the offshore company ... given that the flat owned by it was only used by Imran Khan and the sale proceeds from the flat also went to Imran Khan.”

+Sharif’s supporters have alleged that some elements of Pakistan’s military may have had a hand in the court’s disqualification of the former prime minister.
+(Writing by Saad Sayeed; Editing by Nick Macfie)